WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Terry O'Quinn, Meg Foster and Caroline Williams

 Terry O'Quinn returns to play the killer stepdad once again, now institutionalized and building progress in rehabilitating himself.
 Or so claims the ward's psychiatrist.
-After a one-on-one session with his psychiatrist, stepdad proves him wrong (and dead) when he sticks a disguised pick into the doctor's neck and murders a nearby guard, escaping once again to wreck havoc and live his prefect dream life.
+After a one-on-one session with his psychiatrist, though, stepdad proves him wrong (and dead) when he sticks a disguised pick into the doctor's neck and murders a nearby guard, escaping once again to try living his prefect dream life.

-Now living under the identity of Dr. Gene F. Clifford, a family psychologist (oh the irony), he drove to Palm Meadows, LA and managed to own a house, which so happens to be right across a Real Estate agent and her son.
-Eventually, he tries to court her and almost live a normal life until people start popping up between them, such as an ex-husband and a family friend who just so happens to spot something odd about "Dr. Clifford".
+This time, taking in the persona of a family psychologist named Dr. Gene F. Clifford (oh, the irony), he drives to Palm Meadows, LA and manages to own a house, which so happens to be right across a real estate agent and her son.
+Eventually, he tries courting her and is almost successful of getting the blissful normal life he wanted until, that is, people start popping up between them, such as an ex-husband and a family friend who spots something odd about "Dr. Clifford".
 So what does he do?
 He kills them, of course!
 After all, who wouldn't kill for a perfect family?
-But can he hold this bloodlust long enough to have himself (re)married?

-Following the usual slasher franchising cliches, Stepfather 2 brought more onscreen murders and a little more splatter than the previous entry.
+Following the usual slasher franchising clichés, Stepfather 2 brought more onscreen murders and a little more splatter than the previous entry.
 Other than that, the film is pretty much a rerun of the first movie, minus any suspicious family members, giving more light to the Stepfather character and how he tries to keep his identity and his vision of a perfect family completely intact.
 So it's basically him running around and trying to be a good dad for most of the time, making Quinn's character more sympathetic in this entry.
-This is okay for my book, but despite the more character-driven take on the familiar story, it's still ridden with some cheesy plot points like that fact some of the characters here seem to have never heard "camp town races" before ("Where did you heard that song?" a concerned mother asks.
-I was waiting for someone to say "What planet you came from, lady?"
-But alas, it never came to be), so I have put down some of my ratings for that little dumbassery.
+This is okay for my book, but despite the more character-driven take on the familiar story, it's still ridden with some cheesy plot points and complete dumbassery like the fact some of the characters here seem to have never heard Camp Town Races before. ("Where did you heard that song?" a concerned mother asks.
+I was waiting for someone to say "What planet did you come from, lady?"
+But alas, it never came to be)

-With little on the plotting department, the movie passes as a franchise entry with a fair cast (Meg Foster from Masters of the Universe (1987) stars as the lady apple in stepdad's eye and Caroline "Stretch" William from Texas Chainsaw Massacre 2 as a family friend who got too close into finding Stepdad's true identity) and some good atmosphere.
+With little on the plotting department, the movie passes as a franchise entry with a fair cast (Meg Foster from Masters of the Universe (1987) stars as the lady apple in stepdad's eye and Caroline "Stretch" William from Texas Chainsaw Massacre 2 as a family friend who got too close to finding out the stepdad's true identity) and some good atmosphere.
 The gore effects are a little dodgy, though, something that O'Quinn himself really disliked about the finish film as you can tell them blood splashes are just desperate and cheap.

 Nothing further to discuss, Stepfather 2 is really just that.
 Unnecessary sequel but overall still watchable.